 7. What are the reasons that you can think of for the arthropods to constitute the largest group of the animal kingdom?

-The following are the causes of arthropods, which make up the largest group of animal kingdoms
+The following are the causes for the arthropods making up the largest group of animal kingdoms:

 (ii) A hardened skeleton made of chitin protects their body.